 Standard Operating Agreement

 Determine whether a proposed phase of development accounts for financial risks that are common to the real estate market.
-Plans will be reviewed by a neutral, third-party consultant to ensure standard, market projections, and to ensure that the interests of UTA are being properly observed.
+Analyses will be reviewed by a neutral, third-party consultant to ensure standard, market projections, and to ensure that the interests of the Utah Transit Authority (UTA) are being properly observed.

 Scale and Scope:

-Financial plans are to account for the cost and income generated by a single phase of development.
-Costs and income are to be expressed using industry-standard metrics (ie NOI, ROI, NPV, etc), and documented in an industry-standard pro forma.
+Financial Analyses are to account for the cost and income generated by a single phase of development.
+Costs and income are to be expressed using industry-standard metrics (e.g. Net Operating Income (NOI), Return on Investment (ROI), Net Present Value (NPV), etc.), and documented in an industry-standard pro forma.

 Roles and Responsibilities:

-- Development partners are to oversee and produce the financial plan materials.
+- Development partners are to oversee and produce the financial analysis materials.

-- UTA TOD Staff is to work alongside its development partners, to accurately communicate UTA’s position and negotiate terms of the Operating Agreement.
+- UTA Transit-Oriented-Development (TOD) Staff is to work alongside its development partners, to accurately communicate UTA’s position and negotiate terms of the Operating Agreement.

 - A third-party consultant will be employed to review market assumptions and methods used to create financial proposals.